s-sparshika/CyberSecurity/Wifi_Security.md

    - WPA-Enterprise should only be used when a RADIUS server is connected for client authentication.

 ## Various types of attack on Wi-Fi
+There are several types of attacks that can be carried out against Wi-Fi networks, including:

+1. Eavesdropping: This type of attack involves intercepting and monitoring wireless network traffic to obtain sensitive information, such as passwords or credit card numbers.

+2. Spoofing: Spoofing attacks involve the use of fake access points to trick users into connecting to them instead of the legitimate network.
+This allows attackers to capture network traffic or steal login credentials.

+3. Rogue Access Points: Rogue access points are unauthorized wireless access points that are set up to mimic a legitimate Wi-Fi network.
+These can be used to capture sensitive information or launch other types of attacks.

+4. Denial of Service (DoS): DoS attacks aim to disrupt the normal operation of a Wi-Fi network by flooding it with traffic or overwhelming it with requests, making it unusable for legitimate users.

+5. Password Attacks: Password attacks involve attempting to crack or guess the Wi-Fi network password, either through brute-force methods or by exploiting weaknesses in the password.

+6. Man-in-the-Middle (MITM) Attacks: MITM attacks involve intercepting and altering network traffic between two devices, allowing the attacker to view or modify the data being transmitted.

+These are just a few examples of the types of attacks that can be carried out against Wi-Fi networks.
+Wi-Fi security measures such as encryption, strong passwords, and regular updates can help prevent these attacks and keep networks secure.

 ## setting up wifi and configuring it to monitor mode